Things to see and visit in Provence

 Places and sites:

-HISTORIC PROVENCE
+1. HISTORIC PROVENCE area

 Aix-en Provence (13) : the old town is a gem, with its narrow streets and honey-coloured stone.
 The main street is the Cours Mirabeau, a wide tree-lined avenue with shops, pavement cafés and restaurant.
 Do not miss the Cathedral of St. Sauveur and the Cézanne Museum, among other sights.
+In the morning, wander through the narrow streets of the old town, with its small shops, boutiques, restaurants, and daily markets, then, when it gets warmer, relax and enjoy a drink on a shady terrace under the plane trees on or near the Cours Mirabeau or in one of the city squares.
+Aix is a great base from which to discover other local sights, including Mont Saint Victoire, the Luberon, les Alpilles, Arles and les Baux de Provence - to mention just a few.

-Arles (13): this small town in the Rhone Delta has classical remains, as well as the very famous "Saint Trophime church, and a number of museums.
-The Vincent Van Gogh Foundation has a small gallery with works in homage to Van Gogh by modern artists including Francis Bacon and David Hockney
+Arles (13): this small town in the Rhone Delta has classical remains, in particular awell-preserved Roman amphitheatre. as well as the very famous "Saint Trophime" church, and a number of museums.
+The Vincent Van

 Avignon (84) The old city is clustered within impressive mediaeval walls.
 The most important monuments are the Palace of the Popes and the Calvet Museum.
 There is also the famous "Pont d'Avignon", the remnants of a medieval bridge across the Rhône.
 Across the river, the ruins of the castle of Villeneuve d'Avignon are worth a visit.
 The centre of Avignon is a UNESCO world heritage site.